Cloud-SPAN/03genomics/_episodes/01-quality-control.md

 > ## Exercise
 >
+> Use grep to find out:
-> Which samples failed at least one of FastQC's quality tests?
-What
+> - Which samples failed at least one of FastQC's quality tests?
-> test(s) did those samples fail?
+> - What test(s) did those samples fail?
+>
+> Share your answers on the [forum](https://cloudspan.peerboard.com/post/1597071311).
 >
 >> ## Solution
 >>